libplctag/libplctag/src/examples/README.txt

 data_dumper.c: A simple data logger that outputs formatted text output with one row per sample.
           POSIX only.

-list_tags.c: an example using the build-in ability to list out the tags in some AB/Rockwell PLCs.
+list_tags_logix.c: an example using the build-in ability to list out the tags in some AB/Rockwell PLCs.
           Specifically it will list tags in ControlLogix and CompactLogix PLCs.
+Both controller and program tags are listed.
+The output gives some information about the tag and a string suitable for using with plc_tag_create() to create a handle to that tag in the PLC.

+list_tags_micro8x0.c: an example using the build-in ability to list out the tags in some AB/Rockwell PLCs.
+          Specifically it will list tags in Micro800 series PLCs.
 Both controller and program tags are listed.
 The output gives some information about the tag and a string suitable for using with plc_tag_create() to create a handle to that tag in the PLC.